The world’s most prestigious weather and climate photography competition

 The Judges

-• Prof Liz Bentley
+• Professor Liz Bentley

 Liz became the Chief Executive at the Royal Meteorological Society in 2013 and has been a judge on the competition since it began.
-Liz has had a successful career in Meteorology working with the Met Office, BBC Weather Centre and the Ministry of Defence after studying a PhD in mathematics at the University of Manchester.
+Liz has had a successful career in meteorology working with the Met Office, BBC Weather Centre and the Ministry of Defence after studying a PhD in mathematics at the University of Manchester.

 • Kevin Thomas